jarviscanada/jarvis_data_eng_JjFalcon/python_data_wrangling/README.md

 ## Data Analytics and Wrangling
-- Discuss how would you use the data to help LGS to increase their revenue (e.g. design a new marketing strategy with data you provided)

 ### Data Analytics
 The Data Analysis in Jupyter Notebook (found [here](./retail_data_analytics_wrangling.ipynb)) performs data preparation and cleansing, and then presents the following analytics and charts:
 1. Monthly Distribution of Regular Orders vs Cancelled Orders